Tevin-Isaac/NFT-Stake-smartcontract/README.md

+## NFT STAKING SMART CONTRACT
 This system will consist of 3 contracts:

-An Erc20 token will be the reward token.
+* An Erc20 token will be the reward token.
-An Erc721 will be the nft token.
+* An Erc721 will be the nft token.
-The staking contract will hold the staked nft and will allow claiming the rewards.
+* The staking contract will hold the staked nft and will allow claiming the rewards.